-When serial communications are required for a CP1L CPU Unit, an RS-232C or RS-422A/485 Option Board can be added.
+When serial communications are required for a CP1L-EL/EM CPU Unit, an RS-232C or RS-422A/485 Option Board can be added.

-Two Option Boards can be mounted with a CPU Units with 30, 40 or 60 I/O points and one Option Board can be mounted with a CPU Units with 20 or 14 I/O points.
+Two Option Boards can be mounted with a CPU Units with 30 or 40 I/O points and one Option Board can be mounted with a CPU Units with 20 I/O points.

-This enables connection by serial communications to NS-series PTs, Bar Code Readers, components such as Inverters, and computers without USB ports (such as when using the CX-Programmer).
+This enables connection by serial communications to NS-series PTs, Bar Code Readers, components such as Inverters, and computers without Ethernet ports (such as when using the CX-Programmer).